 John Boyne’s Lazy “Support” For Transgender Rights

 The letters that make up the LGBTQ community suggest a sort of unity among the various gay & gender diverse subsections.
-This of course, puts aside the fact that a white cisgender gay man lives a fundamentally different experience than a transgender woman of color.
+This of course, puts aside the fact that all of the letters have vastly different experiences.
 Intersectionality is vital toward understanding that while we may all be part of the same umbrella term, each of us faces different levels of inequality.

 Irish author John Boyne, a gay cisgender man, has recently written a novel titled My Brother’s Name is Jessica about a boy who discovers that his sibling has a gender identity different than the one assigned at birth.
 One could take umbrage with the title, which misgenders a transgender woman, or the idea that Boyne is writing about transgender issues despite not being transgender, but perhaps more concerning is an op-ed Boyne recently published.
 The piece which decries the use of the word “cis” in its title, defends tennis star Martina Navratilova for comments she herself has apologized for, and equivocates on the bigotry of TV writer turned obsessive anti-trans keyboard cowboy Graham Linehan among other things is far more concerning.